-PL570 Level 6 students should be able to:
+On successfully completing the module level 6 students will be able to:

-(4) Outline rival accounts, showing deep and sustained understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine.
+11.4 Outline rival accounts, showing deep and sustained critical understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine.

-(5) Show sustained understanding of phenomenological approaches to medicine.
+11.5 Show deep and systematic understanding of phenomenological approaches to medicine.

-(6) Outline and show sustained understanding of rival positions on one medically-related ethical issue, such as medically-assisted death.
+11.6 Outline and show deep and systematic critical understanding of rival positions on one medically-related ethical issue, such as medically-assisted death.